 - Nurturing a Long-Term Relationship – This last and final benefit of holding these review meetings with existing clients may not sound that important, but it’s probably one of the most important benefits that your firm will enjoy from these meetings.
 By training your clients to come to you whenever they need something related to their estate plan, you’re staying “top of mind”.
 You’re also helping to direct future beneficiaries and successor trustees to come back to your firm for the eventual plan administration and their own estate planning needs.

 In conclusion, every single estate planner should implement the strategy of re-marketing to your existing clients, by simply holding periodic review meetings.
 If you don’t, chances are a competitor will, at some point, grab them (and their future revenue) and you won’t even know it!

-I am offering all of our newsletter subscribers a free consultation with our Executive Director, Kristina Schneider, to not only discuss how to properly implement the 3-year review process, but to look at your other current marketing strategies and how we, at The Ultimate Estate Planner, can help you and your practice.
-Please click here to request an initial consultation.
+I am offering all of our newsletter subscribers a free consultation with Practice-Management & Marketing Specialist, Kristina Schneider.
+Kristina has been with me now for over 15 years.
+She can not only discuss how to properly implement this 3-year review process with your existing clients, but she can also take a look at your other current marketing strategies and how we, at The Ultimate Estate Planner, can help you and your practice.
+Please click here to schedule a 30-minute consultation.

 ABOUT THE AUTHOR